 Click to see the list if your screen size is less than 700px wide (because it will have moved from the right to the bottom of the page).

-camera portrait comprises: a description and opinion of the model, technical specifications, illustrative photographs, original advertisements*, magazine reviews* and UK price details*, links to the camera's user manual*, and any other good Internet sites (* where possible).
+camera portrait comprises: a description and opinion of the model, technical specifications, illustrative photographs, original advertisements*, magazine reviews of the time* and UK price details*, links to the camera's user manual*, and any other good Internet sites (* where possible).

 What's the point of this website?

 My area of interest is mainly 35mm film cameras from the mid 50s through to the early 80s (pre-auto-focus and copious plastic).
 Unfortunately good quality information is sometimes more scarce than surviving cameras, so the aim of this website is to preserve and share knowledge.
 I prefer to gather information through hands-on examination, along with study of instruction manuals and other credible material.
-I strive not to simply reproduce what other collectors have written, and correct some of the nonsense that has been written about various camera models.
+I strive not to simply reproduce what other collectors have written.

 I update this site quite regularly, usually when I've obtained a new bit of equipment, or found a fresh snippet of information.

 Why I collect film cameras